Chart Color Schemes

 Cultural Diversity

-Essendon - East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Essendon - East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Essendon-East has a higher cultural diversity compared to most local areas, with 26.8% of its residents born overseas and 24.5% speaking a language other than English at home.
-Christianity is the predominant religion in Essendon-East, making up 53.4% of its population.
-Notably, Hinduism is overrepresented in Essendon-East compared to Greater Melbourne, with 4.6% versus 3.0%.
+Essendon-East, surveyed in June-August 2016, had a higher cultural diversity than most local areas, with 26.8% of its population born overseas and 24.5% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 53.4% of Essendon-East's population, as per data from Australian Bureau of Statistics (ABS) Census 2016.
+Notably, Hinduism was more prevalent in Essendon-East with 4.6%, compared to Greater Melbourne's 3.0%.

 Frequently Asked Questions - Diversity